saeedkhademidoroh/logo-way/README.md

 # LogoWay

-**LogoWay** is an open-source framework for designing, testing, and refining generative prompts for animated logos using tools like RunwayML.
+**LogoWay** is a open-source framework for designing, testing, and refining generative prompts for animated logos using tools like RunwayML.
 It helps creators and engineers collaborate around prompt logic, visual feedback, and iteration workflows.

 ## 🔧 Features